Roland Zajmi

-Roland Zajmi (born 6 November 1973 in Tiranë) is an Albanian retired footballer who played the majority of his career in Greece with Proodeftiki, Atromitos, Kassandra, Agios Dimitrios and Pierikos.
+Roland Zajmi (born 6 November 1973) is an Albanian retired footballer who played the majority of his career in Greece with Proodeftiki, Atromitos, Kassandra, Agios Dimitrios and Pierikos.
 He also played for Dinamo/Olimpik Tirana and Partizani Tirana in Albania, Apollon Limassol in Cyprus as well as the Albania national team.

 Club career

 Zajmi made his senior debut for hometown club Dinamo Tirana in the 1993/94 season and signed for Greek Proodeftiki, the club where he would spend most of his career, in July 1996.
 He appeared in 145 Alpha Ethniki matches for Proodeftiki from 1996 through 2004.

 International career

 He made his debut for Albania in a November 1995 friendly match against Bosnia and earned a total of 4 caps, scoring 1 goal, including three friendlies in 2000.
 He scored against Andorra and his final international was a February 2002 Rothmans International Tournament match against Malta.